rocketfuel/sdbc/README.md

 You can use one of the type classes for generating queries to create query streams from values.

-For JDBC the type classes are Batchable, Executable, Selectable, SelectForUpdatable, and Updatable.
+For JDBC the type classes are Batchable, Ignorable, Selectable, SelectForUpdatable, and Updatable.
 For Cassandra there is Queryable.

 ```scala
 import com.rocketfuel.sdbc.H2._